beezymc/template-redux-mui/README.md

-# React App Template with Redux
+# React App Template with Redux and MUI
-A basic React template with Redux preinstalled and a small counter app developed to ensure it's functional.
+A basic React template with Redux and MUI preinstalled and a small counter app developed to ensure it's functional.

 ## Getting Started with Create React App